IU-PR/Capstone_project/content/docs/2025/Smartify/week1.md

 ## Individual contribution of each participant

-**Andruwenko Valery** –
+**Andruwenko Valery** – the architectural scheme of the career guidance system, the final version of the questionnaire (35+ questions) with blocks, generated synthetic questionnaires (40 lines) with signs and target professions, a separate dataset for training the MBTI model, studied and selected open datasets MBTI and Holland Code

-**Chugaeva Mariia** – Logo app implementation and data base of university collection
+**Chugaeva Mariia** – logo app implementation and data base of university collection

-**Zakirov Karim** – The first page, which is displayed when the user log in to the system, implements a basic interface with a welcome message, registration page with a user data entry form
+**Zakirov Karim** – the first page, which is displayed when the user log in to the system, implements a basic interface with a welcome message, registration page with a user data entry form

 **Mayorov Daniil** and **Antipov Alexey** - discussed how the architecture of the project will look in general, thought about which protocols to use to communicate between different parts of the project - created a picture of architecture. discussed the structure of the project - was created a new branch with folder structure

-**Basanov Maxim** – Establishing communication between each participants, emerging problem solving, GitHub maintaining
+**Kuchukbaeva Regina** – basic view of app implementation: drawed sign up, log in, password validation and forgot password algorithms

-**Kuchukbaeva Regina** – Basic view of app implementation: drawed sign up, log in, password validation and forgot password algorithms
+**Basanov Maxim** – establishing communication between each participants, emerging problem solving, GitHub and all documentation maintaining, this report writing

 ## Confirmation of the code's operability